woohoolabs/yin/README.md

 $ composer require woohoolabs/yin
 ```

+> Note: The tests and examples won't be downloaded by default.
+You have to use `composer require woohoolabs/yin --prefer-source`
+or clone the repository if you need them.

-Yin requires PHP 7.1 at least but you can use Yin 2.0.5 for PHP 7.0.
+Yin requires PHP 7.1 at least but you can use Yin 2.0.6 for PHP 7.0.

 ### Install the optional dependencies: